ryanjosephjr97/myappsample/README.md

 #myApp
-This is my app.
-This was made following a youtube command line git tutorial.
+This repository was made following a command line git tutorial on Youtube.